 Internal vulnerability scan – These take place from inside the company’s defences and highlights vulnerabilities open to cybercriminals that gain access to your system.
 Internal scans also highlight the damage that could be caused by disgruntled workers or on-site contractors.

 External vulnerability scans – These take place outside of your company’s defences and network.
 External tests evaluate the effectiveness of your network, including web application firewalls and network firewalls.

 Vulnerability scanning focuses on finding known weaknesses and vulnerabilities.
 This is a vital first step for all companies that use network-connected technologies.

 Penetration testing looks to find weaknesses in organisational practices, processes, and system configurations that can be exploited by cybercriminals.
 Penetration tests may include:

 Vulnerability scanning is vital for all companies, and we recommend using a certified cybersecurity company.
-OmniCyber can help contact us for more information on vulnerability scanning.
+Contact OmniCyber Security for more information on our vulnerability scanning services.